mavi13/GCFiddle/README.md

 ### Map box

 - To show waypoints on a map.
-- The selection field selects a simple map (offline), Open Street Map (online) or Google Maps (online).
+- The selection field selects a Leaflet or OpenLayers Open Street Map (online), Google Maps (online), a simple map (offline, for testing only), or no map.
-- When using Google Maps: Get a Google API key and set it in gcfiddle.js, in gcconfig.js or as a URL parameter.
+- For Google Maps you need to get a Google API key and set it in gcfiddle.js, in gcconfig.js or as a URL parameter.
-   Clicking on a waypoint opens an info box with coordinates.
+- Clicking on a waypoint opens a popup (info box) with coordinates and distance and direction information from the preceding waypoint.
-   When you move the waypoint around, the coordinates in the information box are updated.
-Clicking on "x" closes the info box.
+   When you move the waypoint around, the popup is moved as well and its coordinates are updated.
+Clicking on "x" closes the popup.
-   Zooming and moving the map are also possible.
+- Zooming and moving the map are also possible.

 ### Log box